Margaret Lydia Faith Coote1

 F, #13772, b.
 30 July 1638, d.
 20 October 1704

 Hon.
-Mary Fairfax was born on 30 July 1638.1 She was the daughter of Thomas Fairfax, 3rd Baron Fairfax of Cameron and Hon.
-Anne de Vere.1 She was baptised on 1 August 1638 at St. Mary's Church, Bishophill, Yorkshire, England.1 She married Sir George Villiers, 2nd Duke of Buckingham, son of Sir George Villiers, 1st Duke of Buckingham and Catherine Manners, Baroness de Ros, on 15 September 1657 at Bolton Percy, Yorkshire, England.1 She died on 20 October 1704 at age 66.1 She was buried on 30 October 1704 at Westminster Abbey, Westminster, London, England.1 She died intestate and her estate was administered on 7 November 1704.1
+Mary Fairfax was born on 30 July 1638.1 She was the daughter of Thomas Fairfax, 3rd Lord Fairfax of Cameron and Hon.
+Anne de Vere.1 She was baptised on 1 August 1638 at St. Mary's Church, Bishophill, Yorkshire, EnglandG.1 She married George Villiers, 2nd Duke of Buckingham, son of George Villiers, 1st Duke of Buckingham and Catherine Manners, Baroness de Ros of Helmsley, on 15 September 1657 at Bolton Percy, Yorkshire, EnglandG.1 She died on 20 October 1704 at age 66.1 She was buried on 30 October 1704 at Westminster Abbey, Westminster, London, EnglandG.1 She died intestate and her estate was administered on 7 November 1704.1

-As a result of her marriage, Hon.
+From 15 September 1657, her married name became Villiers.
+After her marriage, Hon.
 Mary Fairfax was styled as Duchess of Buckingham on 15 September 1657.
-From 15 September 1657, her married name became Villiers.

 Gramont described her as "a short fat body like her Majesty."1 Brian Fairfax wrote "she was a most virtuous and pious lady, in a vicious age and Court.
 If she had any of the vanities, she certainly none of the vices of it.
 The Duke and she lived lovingly and decently together; she patiently bearing with those faults in him which she could not remedy."1